 What is nitric oxide monitoring / FeNO testing for asthma?

 Nitric oxide monitoring for asthma is a breathing test that assesses asthmatic inflammation in the airway.
 Asthma symptoms occur when the tissues of the lungs become inflamed and the muscles in the airway contract, prompting difficulty breathing.
 One measurable marker of inflammation caused by asthma is an increased level of nitric oxide (NO) in the breath.

 Asthma involves multiple clinical mediators that induce inflammation within the bronchial airways.
 Nitric oxide is a gas that is released from inflamed lung tissue as an end-product of this inflammatory cascade.
 The fractional exhaled nitric oxide (FeNO) concentration is a very sensitive marker to identify and quantify the severity of asthma activity.
 Nitric oxide monitoring is also known as a FeNO test.

 How does a FeNO test for asthma work?

 Nitric oxide monitoring involves testing the levels of exhaled nitric oxide (FeNO) to evaluate the degree of airway inflammation.
 In order to perform a nitric oxide test test, patients will breathe into a handheld mouthpiece that’s connected to a specialized device.
 From the exhaled breath, the device will be able to accurately detect NO levels, which allows Dr. Bowen to make a diagnosis or adjust asthma treatment accordingly.

-What are the advantages of nitric oxide monitoring for asthma?
+What are the advantages of a FeNO Breathing Test (Nitric Oxide Testing) for asthma?